Products in double categories, revisited: Introduction

 \paragraph{Acknowledgments} I thank Michael Lambert for a series of helpful conversations over the course of this research.
-I also thank Brandon Shapiro for, some time ago, implanting in my mind the belief that $\Span$ should be the free coproduct completion of the terminal double category.
+I thank Brandon Shapiro for first implanting in my mind the belief that $\Span$ should be the free coproduct completion of the terminal double category.
+Finally, I am grateful to Nathanael Arkor and the anonymous reviewer for careful and detailed feedback on the manuscript, which has notably improved as a result.